 - Encourage user-generated content!
 Post photos that ask your followers to tag themselves in it and choose some of those photos to feature in your feed.
 It’s a great way to build engagement and get your followers involved with posting content yourself!

 - Post-behind-the-scenes photos from events and parties you hold at your place of business.
 It’s great for building brand loyalty!

 - Post video content of relevant events that you attend, like panels, lectures, or conferences (or something just as interesting).
 The video can be a great way to build trust, show personality, and connect with your audience.

 - Post images of your product or service in action.
 People want to get a good feel for what they’re going to use or how their lives will be better after making their purchase.

 - Add engagement-driving tools such as CTAs (call-to-actions) and mobile shopping buttons.
 All of these help your followers learn more about your products and make buying decisions directly from within the app.

 - Use Instagram for “micro-influencer marketing” purposes, like buying shout-outs from Instagram users with a small but engaged audience.
 If you don’t have thousands of followers to pay for advertising, this can be a great way to get the word out and drive sales.

-Bottom line – it’s all about conducting a regular photo posting schedule with high-quality images.
+The bottom line – it’s all about conducting a regular photo posting schedule with high-quality images.
 Posting at optimal times is essential to getting the most engagement and sales, but with the right strategy, you can get excellent results by mixing up your posting schedule.
 For example, if you have a new product or service in the pipeline, post about that first thing in the morning to give it an organic boost.
 Then, follow up with other posts throughout the day and early evening as people are checking Instagram on their way home from work.